Mint-System/Odoo-Apps-Vertical-SaaS/license_website_sale/tests/TEST_INSTRUCTIONS.rst

 Product purchase:
-- Enable the demo payment provider
+- Enable the "Demo" payment provider
 - Enable "additional step in checkout"
 - Configure the form and set reference to required
 - Open the webshop site